-Ensure the safety of:

-- Maintenance workers and staff, and protect them from other road users by providing safe exclusion zones. - Pedestrians and protect them from service vehicles and working equipment. - erbside zone on Pacific Highway outside metro station to be managed to accommodate access requirements of mergency vehicles. - Vill be within the over station development see reference design for provision - Vill be within the over station development see reference design for provision - Rail replacement buses will use the existing and relocated bus zones on the Pacific Highway. - Vill be within the over station development see reference design for provision. - Vill be relocated to Pacific Highway or Clarke Street, corner of Hume Street, if required. - As staff will be encouraged to travel by public transport or active transport, no designated car parking for staff will be required. - The IOMP documents the assets within the interchange and who is responsible for their operation and maintenance.
+Item Description Integration Safe access Ensure the safety of: Maintenance workers and staff, and protect them from other road users by providing safe exclusion zones.
+Pedestrians and protect them from service vehicles and working equipment.
+Emergency vehicle access Kerbside zone on Pacific Highway outside metro station to be managed to accommodate access requirements of emergency vehicles.
+Servicing and maintenance access (day-to-day) Will be within the over station development - see reference design for provision Servicing and maintenance access (major) Will be within the over station development - see reference design for provision Rail replacement bus service access for possessions, degrdaded operations and incidents Rail replacement buses will use the existing and relocated bus zones on the Pacific Highway.
+Delivery access (retail and operational) Will be within the over station development - see reference design for provision.
+Mail zone (Australia Post) requirements Will be relocated to Pacific Highway or Clarke Street, corner of Hume Street, if required.
+Staff car parking As staff will be encouraged to travel by public transport or active transport, no designated car parking for staff will be required.
+Interchange Operation and Maintenance Plan (IOMP) The IOMP documents the assets within the interchange and who is responsible for their operation and maintenance.